 Participants will enhance their academic skills, receive university admission and financial aid application guidance, and join a network of young leaders from across Africa.
 Following the program, students will be paired with mentors from local organizations and U.S. university students who will help advise them throughout the university application process.
 There is no cost to students to participate in YYAS.
 YYAS is an official program of Yale University. (http://africanscholars.yale.edu/)

 Education Matters is the local partner for the Yale Young African Scholars Program in Southern Africa.
 We coordinate an Educators Conference for local and regional high school counsellors that runs alongside the student YYAS every August.
 Following the student and Educators conference we continue to work with students and teachers throughout the year.

 Zimbabwean students involved are mentored in the programme as they work through the U.S. admissions process through a series of workshops every school holiday.
 Every workshop focuses on a different aspect of the application process and also aims to support students throughout their final year of high school.
 Workshops are led by Education Matters staff and guest speakers, and students are taught study skills, essay writing techniques, time management, and are guided in the application process through group and one on one mentoring.
-They also cook for themselves and bond together through activities and games.
+They also bond together through activities and games.

 Students are able to stay in touch during the term with us and receive any assistance they may need throughout the year.

 Read student blogs about their 2016-2017 YYAS experience:

 Read Rumbi’s Blog